 Fire code standards and system transfer

 It’s also important to follow international fire code standards for storing and managing chemicals in large quantities.
-Some applications for permits require you to submit a hazardous materials inventory statement (HMIS).
+The management of chemicals for wastewater treatment requires careful documentation, sometimes including a hazardous materials inventory statement (HMIS).
 According to the ICC, these are the pieces of information you need to include on the HMIS:

 - Product name